-No matter the size of the auction, it is still necessary to gather worthwhile items.
+No matter the size of the Charity Silent Auction, it is still necessary to gather worthwhile items.
 Committee members can canvas local merchants, corporations, and patrons or alternately contact a myriad of companies that can source any type of item – fine art, sports memorabilia, travel, dining, and personal experience.
-Special software now allows you or your event organizer to design your auction online, in most cases with images, full descriptions and pre-set opening bids.
-This reduces up front time and eliminates the expense of a printed catalog while letting you add or remove items up to the very last minute.
+Special software now allows you or your event organizer to design your Charity Silent Auction online, in most cases with images, full descriptions and pre-set opening bids.
+This reduces upfront time and eliminates the expense of a printed catalogue while letting you add or remove items up to the very last minute.
 Auction items should still be displayed but hold the bid sheets and the pencils.

 2) Check-in and Sign-up

 Now you can forget the confusion at check-in.
-If you have found a provider or a program that permits bidders to use their own smartphones – marrying software technology with the popularity of mobility – guests simply register through email, an SMS prompt or short code.
-Accessing the auction this way makes check-in easy.
-Collecting credit card information along with name and contact details, provides the administrator with important data stored for later use.
+If you have found a provider or a program that permits bidders to use their own smartphones – marrying software technology with the popularity of mobility – guests simply register through email, an SMS prompt or shortcode.
+Accessing the Charity Silent Auction this way makes check-in easy.
+Collecting credit card information along with name and contact details provides the administrator with important data stored for later use.
 Some event planners arrange for attendants with tablets to assist guests who don’t have Internet access.

 3) Increased Bidding

-Mobile silent auctions provide multiple administrative options and a much better guest experience.
+Mobile Charity Silent Auctions provide multiple administrative options and a much better guest experience.
 More recent platforms include the option to sell multi items at a fixed price and the popular “Fund-a-Cause” feature.